QuickBooks Blog

 General Ledger Account: Accounts Payable

-Accordingly, accounts payable has a credit balance since it is your current liability.
-This means the accounts payable balance would increase if there is a credit entry.
-However, the accounts payable balance would decrease if there is a debit entry.
+Now, the accounts payable represents the short-term debt obligations of your business, meaning they form a part of the current liabilities on your company’s balance sheet.
+Accounts payable has a credit balance since it is your current liability, so the balance increases if there is a credit entry and decreases if there is a debit entry.

-Say, for instance, you receive invoices from your suppliers.
-These supplier invoices would be recorded as credits to your accounts payable account.
+Say, for instance, you receive invoices from your suppliers, these supplier invoices would be recorded as credits to your accounts payable account.
+These transactions would then increase the credit balance of your accounts payable, so by paying your suppliers in cash, your accounts payable balance will get reduced.

 Get a complete view of your finances with QuickBooks accounting software for small businesses